 1. There’s a seasonal promotion almost every other day

 One major plus point of living in a multicultural society is the sheer amount of festivals we get to enjoy.
 Chinese New Year, Ramadhan, Deepavali, the Harvest Festival of Kaamatan in Sabah, every major cultural festival has its own holiday.
-Add to that a long list of public holidays like Independence Day, Malaysia Day, Christmas and etc. and it feels like there’s at least one holiday every month!
+Add to that a long list of public holidays like Independence Day, Malaysia Day, Christmas, etc. and it feels like there’s at least one holiday every month!
 For the absolute best deals, visit during Christmas!

 Apart from Malaysians being able to enjoy a day off, holidays often also come with plenty of promotions and sales.
-Be it at malls, eateries or even in some hotels and tourist attractions, businesses often roll out impressive discounts to attract customers.
+Be it at malls, eateries, or even in some hotels and tourist attractions, businesses often roll out impressive discounts to attract customers.
 Even some of the local tourism boards occasionally push out travel promos to boost the industry!

 What’s more, because most cultural holidays coincide with an exodus from Kuala Lumpur as Malaysians head back to their hometowns, that’s when you’ll be able to score some pretty neat deals for accommodation.
 Speaking of which…